roe-dl/weewx-precipmeter/README.md

   to define the observation types measured by the device.)
 * `field_separator`: data field separator.
 Optional.
 Default is `;`.
 * `record_separator`: data record separator.
 Optional.
 Default is `\r\n`
+* `error_limit`: How long a precipitation must last at least to be considered real precipitation and not erroneous reading?
+  In seconds.
+(Please note: Disdrometers sometimes create false-positive results.)

 See [WeeWX Customization Guide](http://www.weewx.com/docs/customizing.htm#units) for a list of predefined units and unit groups.